testl0/execute-or/README.md

 function execute_or:execute_or {command: "say Hello, world!", conditions: ["if predicate example:00", "unless predicate example:01"]}
 ```

-- `conditions`: A list of conditions for the OR operation.
+- `conditions`: A list of conditions for the OR operation, supporting up to 4095 conditions.
 - `command`: The command to be executed if any of the conditions are met.

 To include straight double quotes (`"`) in the `command` macro, escape them using `\\\"`.